 Students must see two plays, analyze them, and write about one of them.
 Occasional homework assignments (mostly including video clips for performance analysis.)
+(You must see the assigned play, or you will lose all the paper points.)

 STUDENT LEARNING OUTCOMES